MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Introduction

-More broadly, the reinforcement learning literature has identified reward hacking as a systematic failure mode arising when agents exploit imperfections in proxy objectives \cite{Amodei2016ConcreteProblems,Skalse2022RewardHacking}.
-Such phenomena have been observed across domains, including alignment and human feedback settings \cite{Dai2024SafeRLHF}, where agents may satisfy surface-level objectives while violating underlying intent.
-Related challenges have also been documented in clinical decision-support applications of RL, where short-term proxy rewards may conflict with long-term outcomes \cite{Frommeyer2025RLClinical}.
-Although a growing body of work addresses reward hacking through reward modeling, inverse reward design, or empirical detection strategies \cite{HadfieldMenell2017IRD,Shihab2025ProxyGaming}, these approaches generally operate within the reward-engineering paradigm.
-That is, they attempt to improve or correct the reward signal rather than structurally constraining the policy space itself.
+Addressing this problem through reward engineering is difficult.
+Specifying reward functions that faithfully represent pedagogical goals remains a persistent and non-trivial challenge, and prior work on instructional RL notes that proxy objectives can lead to undesirable instructional policies \cite{Doroudi2019WheresReward}.
+The reinforcement learning literature has more broadly identified reward hacking as a systematic failure mode arising when agents exploit imperfections in proxy objectives \cite{Amodei2016ConcreteProblems,Skalse2022RewardHacking}.
+Approaches based on reward modeling, inverse reward design, or empirical detection strategies \cite{HadfieldMenell2017IRD,Shihab2025ProxyGaming} attempt to improve or correct the reward signal rather than structurally constraining the policy space itself.

 Concurrently, safe reinforcement learning has developed principled methods for enforcing long-term constraints within the Constrained Markov Decision Process (CMDP) framework \cite{Altman1999CMDP,Puterman1994MDP,Achiam2017CPO}.
 Modern constrained policy optimization techniques integrate dual variables or Lyapunov-based formulations to balance return maximization with constraint satisfaction \cite{Chow2018Lyapunov,Tessler2019RCPO}.
 Comprehensive surveys emphasize the diversity of constraint formulations and the importance of state-aware safety mechanisms in dynamic environments \cite{Wachi2024SafeRLSurvey,Zhao2023StatewiseSafeRL}.
-More recent work explores monotonic expansion of feasible regions as policies improve constraint adherence \cite{Yang2023FPI,Yang2025FPO}.
+More recent work explores monotonic expansion of feasible regions as policies improve constraint adherence \cite{Yang2023FPI}.
 While these contributions provide strong foundations for constraint-aware optimization, constraints in these settings are typically exogenous and static, such as safety thresholds in robotics or resource budgets in control systems.
 Feasibility expansion in prior work is generally policy-driven, reflecting improved compliance with externally specified constraints.

 Educational environments present a structurally distinct challenge.
 In instructional contexts, what constitutes a feasible instructional action may depend directly on the learner’s evolving mastery state.
 Prerequisite satisfaction and knowledge acquisition dynamically alter which concepts or tasks are pedagogically appropriate at a given time.
 In such settings, feasibility is not merely a function of external safety thresholds but can be endogenous to the learner’s internal knowledge trajectory.
 Despite extensive work on knowledge tracing \cite{CorbettAnderson1994BKT,Piech2015DKT} and graph-based instructional modeling \cite{Deng2023GITS}, to our knowledge there has been limited formal treatment of mastery-conditioned feasibility within a CMDP framework, particularly in relation to reward hacking prevention.